QMXTech/Codiad-LDAPExternalAuth/README.md

 Written by Korynkai of QuantuMatriX Technologies.

-WHEN INSTALLED, PLEASE ENSURE ldap.php IS ONLY READABLE BY THE WEBSERVER!

-FOR EXOTIC INSTALLATIONS, IT MAY BE ADVISED TO MOVE THE SERVER INFORMATION TO A LOCATION OUTSIDE THE WEBSERVER ROOT, AND USE 'require_once' IN ldap.php (See PHP docs for details).
-DON'T FORGET TO ENCLOSE THE SERVER INFORMATION WITHIN THE NEW FILE IN PHP TAGS AND ENSURE ONLY THE WEBSERVER CAN READ THE NEW FILE!

-FAILING TO DO SO CAN RESULT IN SEVERE CONSEQUENCES IF YOUR LDAP SERVER IS EXPOSED IN ANY WAY AND CAN GIVE YOUR PUPPY A HORRIBLE VIOLENT DEATH!

-YOU HAVE BEEN WARNED!

 Author's notes:
 As this is more of a configuration / authentication drop-in, I see no reason to create a separate license file.
 This is really just for